-Sugar skulls are exactly that- skull-shaped sugar.
-Traditional Sugar Skulls are made from a granulated white sugar mixture that is pressed into special skull molds.
+During the celebration of Dia de los Muertos (the Day of the Dead), sugar skulls are often used to decorate the ofrendas (offerings), and they are exactly what their name describes--skull-shaped sugar.
+Traditional sugar skulls are made from a granulated white sugar mixture that is pressed into special skull molds.
 The sugar mixture is allowed to dry and then the sugar skull is decorated with icing, feathers, colored foil and more.

-Where Were the First Sugar Skulls Made?
+The First Sugar Skulls

 Dia de los Muertos was an Aztec ritual that celebrated the lives of those who have deceased.
 The Spaniards who invaded Mexico tried to eliminate this seemingly offensive month-long holiday with no success.
 Dia de los Muertos was eventually merged with the Catholic All-Saints day and All-Souls day on November 1st and 2nd in an effort to make the holiday more Christian.